 On campus dining is an important part of campus life.
-The Tiger Eat$ meal plan provides resident and commuter students the opportunity to connect with friends, stay healthy, boost your energy to start the day or unwind after a long day.
+The Tiger Eat$ Program provides resident and commuter students the opportunity to connect with friends, stay healthy, boost your energy to start the day or unwind after a long day.
 Tiger Eat$ offers the flexibility to purchase dining items without the need to carry cash.
 Our goal is to integrate both commuting and resident students to experience a full college life.
 Students can enjoy a meal while working on a project or grab a snack between classes.

 Students that elect to upgrade to an optional commuter or resident meal plan, by the deadline, will have the Tiger Eat$ fee deducted from their student bill.